David-Zhang-test/MLcourseExp/README.md

-This is the experiment of Machine Learning course taught by Wuhan University
+This is the experiment of Machine Learning (2025 fall) in Wuhan University

 - exp1: linear regression
 - exp2: logistic regression